Dr. Billy Joe La Rue - DVM 1956

 Central Veterinary Conference 2015

-The late Dr. Billy Joe La Rue, Chanute, Kansas, has been selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2015 Alumni Recognition Award to be presented during the annual Central Veterinary Conference held in Kansas City, Missouri, on August 29.
+The late Dr. Billy Joe La Rue, Chanute, Kansas, was selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2015 Alumni Recognition Award presented during the annual Central Veterinary Conference held in Kansas City, Missouri, on August 29, 2015.
 The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. La Rue was born in Iola, Kansas, and grew up just north of Chanute, Kansas.
 He graduated from Chanute Senior High School in 1950, and attended Chanute Junior College (now Neosho County Community College) before transferring to Kansas State College (now Kansas State University), Manhattan, Kansas, in the summer of 1951.
 He married Barbara Ann Ebert in 1953 in Chanute and graduated from K-State in 1956 with both a Bachelor of Science and Doctor of Veterinary Medicine degrees.
 While at K-State, Dr. La Rue was a member of the Reserve Officers’ Training Corps and was commissioned as a first lieutenant in the United States Army Veterinary Corps.
 Dr. La Rue attended the Army’s Meat and Dairy Hygiene School for three months, and was then assigned to Fort Benning, Georgia, where he inspected and approved all food products entering the fort.
 He also provided veterinary care to the fort’s war dogs and other animals on the premises.